xdmushui/partner-center-sdk/develop/restore-a-user-for-a-customer.md

 ## REST Response

-If successful, this method returns the restored user information in the response body.
+If successful, the response returns the restored user information in the response body.

 ### Response success and error codes